hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>IPv6</summary>

 - VPC IPv6:
-	- It is currently opt-in (disabled by default)
+	- It's currently opt-in (disabled by default)
-	- It is enabled from VPC -> Edit CIDR feature
+	- It's enabled from VPC -> Edit CIDR feature
 	- It's a /56 CIDR allocated from AWS pool
 	- It can't be adjusted
 - Subnet IPv6:
-	- It is a /64 CIDR
+	- It's a /64 CIDR
 	- It can be chosen from the VPC /56 range
-	- It is enabled from subnet -> Edit CIDR feature
+	- It's enabled from subnet -> Edit CIDR feature
-- It is publicly routable:
+- It's publicly routable:
 	- There is no concept of Private IPv6 address
 	- There is no concept of Elastic IPs with IPv6
 	- IG doesn't do static NATs for IPv6